Learn step by step how you can create a visual product configurator using the Layered Image formula.

 - Individual = 4 * 4 * 4 * 4 = 256 images needed

 NB.
-Before you start uploading all your images, think about what parameters (or dimensions) you product has, define the options and then slice up your images.
+Before you start uploading all your images, think about what parameters (or dimensions) your product has, define the options and then slice up your images.

 Make sure you have an account on ConvertCalculator.
-If you haven't set one up, do it now at ConvertCalculator.
+If you haven't set one up now for free at ConvertCalculator.
 Click on "+ New calculator" and select "Start from scratch" and we are ready to begin.